College Heights Christian Church middle school ministry (Odyssey) is going to CIY MIX this summer!

 Q: When do the kids “move up” into their new grades?A: June 11 (the Sunday after VBS) is “Promotion Sunday”, when students move up into their new grades and ministry departments / programs.
 So by the time this trip takes place, all the 5th grade students will have “moved up” into the middle school ministry.
 For example, if you have a 5th grader in school before summer, you’ll send them to VBS as a 5th grader (because t’s before Promotion Sunday), but then to MIX as a 6th grader (because it’s after Promotion Sunday).
 Or if you have an 8th grader in school before summer, you’re going to want to look at the MOVE trip for grades 9–12.

 Q: Are there scholarships available?A: Yes.
 We have a limited number of scholarships available.
 Any scholarship will only be up to half the total cost of the trip.
 No full scholarships are available.
-You must apply for a scholarship by filling out the scholarship form at chjoplin.org/register.
+You must apply for a scholarship by filling out the scholarship form (available in the youth office).
 All scholarship applications will be reviewed and awarded as deemed appropriate by the ministry leadership.

 In order to preserve resources for those in serious need, we encourage you to apply for a scholarship only if absolutely necessary, and to exhaust all other options of coming up with the money.